A Guide to Measuring the Effectiveness of Business Processes

 Aligning Business Processes with Objectives:

-It’s also important to align business process measurement with the broader objectives of your business.
-This helps ensure that the goals and objectives you set are in line with the overall strategy and direction of the business.
-By aligning objectives, you can ensure that the results of your efforts contribute to the success of the business as a whole.
+It’s also important to align business process measurement with your business’s broader objectives.
+This helps ensure that the goals and objectives you set align with the overall strategy and direction of the company.
+By aligning your objectives, you can ensure that the results of your efforts contribute to the business’s overall success.

 Implementing a Business Process Management System